Apple gets partial win on appeal in Samsung patent case

 NEW YORK/SAN FRANCISCO Apple Inc (AAPL.O) was handed a mixed ruling by a U.S. appeals court in the latest twist in a blockbuster intellectual property battle with Samsung Electronics Co Ltd (005930.KS), as a prior patent infringement verdict was upheld but a trademark finding that the iPhone's appearance could be protected was thrown out.

-That means up to 40 percent of a $930 million verdict which had been won by Apple must be reconsidered.
+That means up to 40 percent of a $930 million (£594 million) verdict which had been won by Apple must be reconsidered.

-In the highly anticipated ruling stemming from the global smartphone wars, the Federal Circuit in Washington, D.C. upheld patent infringement violations including one which protects the shape and color of its iPhone as well as the damages awarded for those violations.

 The long-running dispute with Samsung dates back to when former Apple Chief Executive Steve Jobs was still alive and was seen as emblematic of his tendency to fiercely defend the company's proprietary designs and technology from copies.